On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Faster mixing decay in VD SBI

 \citet{meunier2003vortices} found that the mixing time is reached when $\overline{Y}<1$, meaning that mixing turns from stretching enhancement to quasi-equilibrium diffusion stage.
 Moreover, the maximum concentration can illustrate the mixing performance in a scramjet combustor \citep{waitz1993investigation,lee1997computational}.
 Here, we use these two indicators to investigate the mixing in VD and PS SBI.

 Figure~\ref{fig: SDRMF-VD} compares the temporal evolution of the helium mass fraction and scalar dissipation rate between VD and PS SBI.
 The general trend of scalar dissipation is increasing at the beginning and decreasing after the Br and TB structures are dissipated by vortex stretching into a steady-state of `well-mixed' stage.
-From the normalised maximum helium concentration, $\overline{Y}$ maintains one during the stage of $\chi$ with high value, meaning that the high scalar dissipation rate region is closely related to the maximum concentration.
+From the normalised maximum helium concentration, $\overline{Y}$ maintains a value of 1 during the stage of $\chi$ with high value, meaning that the high scalar dissipation rate region is closely related to the maximum concentration.
 After maximum concentration is stretched, the vortical mixing enters the diffusion controlling regime.
-Therefore, the most evident difference between VD and PS cases from the mixing indicators evolution is that maximum concentration steeps into a steady state in the VD case much faster than in the PS case.
-Thus, the SBI mixing time can be objectively defined when maximum helium concentration decreases from one, and the low-level dissipation is attained.
+Therefore, the most evident difference between VD and PS cases from the mixing indicators evolution is that the maximum concentration attains a steady state in the VD case much faster than in the PS case.
+Thus, the SBI mixing time can be objectively defined when maximum helium concentration decreases from one, and low-level dissipation is attained.